Discover the Power of Learning by Teaching

-Family Playlists® are multilingual, mobile-friendly homework assignments that have students teach what they are learning to a family partner at home—a strategy that strengthens students’ understanding and social-emotional learning (SEL) skills.
+Family Playlists® are fun learning assignments that can be delivered via cell phone in 100+ languages.
+Students teach what they are learning to a family partner at home—a strategy that strengthens students’ understanding and social-emotional learning (SEL) skills.

 Case Study on Family Playlists